Tess Harper: Early life

-Harper was born in Mammoth Spring, Arkansas, the daughter of Rosemary and Ed Washam, who operated Washam's Hardware.
+Harper grew up in Mammoth Spring, Arkansas, the daughter of Rosemary and Ed Washam, who operated Washam's Hardware.
 Harper has a brother and sister.
-She attended Southwest Missouri State University (now Missouri State University) in Springfield, Missouri, graduated with a degree in education, and taught ninth-grade English in Springfield, Missouri.
+She graduated from Mammoth Spring High School and attended Arkansas State University-Beebe, earning an associate degree in Fine Arts, before transferring to Southwest Missouri State University (now Missouri State University) in Springfield, Missouri, graduated with a degree in education, and taught ninth-grade English in Springfield, Missouri.

 Career

 Harper began acting in theater productions, theme parks (including Dogpatch, USA and Silver Dollar City), dinner theater, and children's theater.
 She moved to Texas in order to appear in television commercials.
 The institution wanted to produce a TV spot and asked her to be in the spot, which she accepted.
 In a twist of fate, a casting person with Tender Mercies had to spend the night in Dallas and saw Harper's spot on TV.
 She called Robert Duvall and arranged an audition.
 Director Bruce Beresford was impressed with Harper and cast her in the lead female role of Rosa Lee, the young widow and mother who marries country singer Mac Sledge.
 Beresford said that Harper brought a kind of rural quality to the role without coming across as simple or foolish.
 He said of Harper, "She walked into the room and even before she spoke, I thought, 'That's the girl to play the lead.'"
 Harper did not realize this, and recalled shortly after the film's release, "After I did the final screen test, I went to see Breaker Morant and started sobbing uncontrollably halfway through it.
 A friend had to take me home, and I kept crying, 'You don't understand!
 They're not gonna let me do this part!'"

 Tender Mercies was Harper's feature film debut.
 She earned a Golden Globe Award nomination for the role.